Technigo/project-express-api/README.md

-# My Express API — Books
+# My Books API using Express.js

 In this project I created my first API using Express.js.
 It's a small API without a database that has a fixed amount of data about some books.